schlebachlab/DRS/drs_riboseq_analysis/readme.md

 The following steps were performed using the riboseq analysis on the GPCR library.
 Before these steps, reads were processed as described in the manuscript to trim, remove RNA contaminants, etc.

+To use custom Python scripts, please use provided yml to install a conda environment to set up dependencies:

+conda env create -f drs_riboseq.yml

 1. Index genome using STAR
 STAR --runThreadN 16 \
      --runMode genomeGenerate \